manish1710-007/face-detector-/README.md

 # face-detector-
 Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.

-To watch the video first you need to download first.

 https://github.com/manish1710-007/face-detector-/blob/24b803f102a9b2650047c0b93da2ad2f8e29543a/Screenshot%20(344).png (Screenshot of the projects's code)